ericschernoff/Google-ISBNNumbers/README.md

 ISBN Number.
 The Google Books API seems to be more complete and reliable than other resources for searching ISBN numbers.

-You will need a Google API key from [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials).
+You will need a Google API key from [https://console.cloud.google.com/apis/credentials](https://console.cloud.google.com/apis/credentials).
 This requires setting up a basic 'Project' in that console, but no sensitive scopes are required, so you should be able to get the key instantly.
 You can read up on the Google Books API
 here: [https://developers.google.com/books](https://developers.google.com/books)

 This should be one of the simplest modules you'll encounter.
 The synopsis above pretty much covers it.
-You pass your Google API key to new() and you pass a valid ISBN number to lookup\_isbn(), and you get back a key-&lt;gt>value hash of basic info on your book.
+You pass your Google API key to new() and you pass a valid ISBN number to lookup\_isbn(), and you get back a key/value hash of basic info on your book.
 FYI: The ISBN number should be found on the back cover, above the bar code, and starts with '978'.